corrado113/VERA/README.md

 If you use this dataset please consider citing our paper.
 ## Testing environment

-The attached dataset is built using 2 applications at the same time:
+The attached dataset is built using a server and a client, and 2 applications that run concurrently:
-- a radio application - namely srsRAN - that is in charge of managing the LTE link, and
+- a radio application - namely srsRAN 20.10.1 - comprising a virtualized eNB (srsenb) and a lightweight 4G core (srsepc) in the server, and a UE as a client (srsue).
+The radio application manages the LTE link connecting the server to the client;
-- a video streaming application, that transcodes a live video feed and transmits it to the client through the LTE network.
+- a video streaming application, that transcodes a live video feed (ffmpeg 3.1.6) and, through the LTE network, transmits it to the client which plays it using the mpv (v0.32.0) video player.

-The applications are colocated in an Edge host equipped with a 4-core@2.8GHz Intel i7-7700HQ CPU and 16 GB of 2400 MHz DDR4 memory.
+The server is hosted in Ubuntu 18.04 machine equipped with a 4-core@2.8GHz Intel i7-7700HQ CPU and 16 GB of 2400 MHz DDR4 memory.
+The client is hosted in a Ubuntu 20.04 machine equipped with a 4-core@1.8GHz Intel i7-8550U CPU and 16 GB of 2400 MHz DDR4 memory.

 ## Test parameters